Course Outline

 • Deployment of Windows 10 for Government

-• Provisioning for Windows 10 in Government Environments
+• Provisioning for Windows 10 for Government

-• Managing Windows 10 for Government Operations
+• Managing Windows 10 for Government

-• Supporting Windows 10 for Government Users
+• Supporting Windows 10 for Government

 After completing this module, you will be able to:

-• Understand the deployment choices available for government agencies.
+• Understand the deployment choices for government.

 Module 3: Security Features of Windows 10 for Government